llvm/llvm-project/clang/docs/analyzer/checkers.rst

 (automatic) array as the argument.
 Function ``putenv`` does not copy the passed string, only a pointer to the data is stored and this data can be read even by other threads.
-Content of a stack-allocated array is likely to be overwritten after returning from the parent function.
+Content of a stack-allocated array is likely to be overwritten after exiting from the function.

 The problem can be solved by using a static array variable or dynamically allocated memory.
 Even better is to avoid using ``putenv`` (it has other